Indoor Air Cartoon Journal, August 2021, Volume 4, #121

 Resilience means controlling response to stress and stressor and its source to maintain the suitability and reliability needed to provide value or being in its pursuit.
 The operating word here is control.
 If there is no control, resilience cannot happen.

 The reason for the purpose is to avoid the physiological, psychological, social, and economic problems that a non-resilient building could cause to humans occupying the building.
 The higher the risk of these problems occurring to building occupants, the lower the resilience level of a building.
-Thus, the control to reduce the risk of the problems occurring is essential to achieving a resilient building.
+Thus, the control to reduce the risk of problems occurring is essential to achieving a resilient building.

 What does a building need to do the control required for resilience?
 Firstly, understanding what control means is required.
-Control is the power to prevent, correct, change or dictate the course of an event.
-The criteria for determining the success of control adopted lie in the definition of resilience stated above.
+Control is the power to prevent, correct, change, or dictate the course of an event.
+The criteria for determining the success of the control adopted lie in the definition of resilience stated above.

 A resilient building needs building systems to be designed to have the physical characteristics and capability, and system architecture for the required control.
 Effectively design would also mean designing for effective construction or installation and management of building systems to achieve the required control.